GoPro HERO7 Black Edition Action Camera Review

 GoPro Hero 7 Black Linear Example (Full)

-GoPro HyperSmooth
+GoPro HERO7 Black HyperSmooth

 HyperSmooth is GoPro's image stabilisation technology.
-It is supposed to provide gimbal-like smooth videos, and the videos really are very smooth, even handheld whilst performing activity.
+It is supposed to provide gimbal-like smooth videos, and the videos really are very smooth, even handheld whilst performing the activity.
 You should note however that the HyperSmooth technology is a software, not optical, image stabilisation, which means that it will crop some of the video areas in order to maintain stability.
 This can be as much as 10% of the video area, reducing the field of view.
 I was also unable to get HyperSmooth working with 4k 60fps video in either wide or 4:3 ratios, contrary to the advertised claims.
 Seems like this was a firmware issue as after updating to the latest firmware I was able to record 4k 60fps with HyperSmooth.

-GoPro SuperPhoto
+GoPro HERO7 Black SuperPhoto

 SuperPhoto is the GoPro HDR mode and it works to create a really rich and vibrant HDR photograph without looking like an overprocessed Instagram shot.
 It works by combining multiple exposures, but I found it to be quite slow.
 A tripod is a must unless you are in very bright direct sunlight and have a steady hand.
 It also takes a few seconds to save the photo so it's not so good in places where you need to snap away quickly to capture candid moments.